 Save Stockport's Historic Central Library

-Rescind the proposal to close and replace the Central Library with a much reduced library service located in the empty ex-Argos unit in the Merseyway.
+Drop the proposal to close and replace the Central Library with a much reduced library service located in the Merseyway retail precinct.

 Why is this important?

 When we started our petition to Save Stockport’s Historic Central Library, we believed that we were fighting a move to the ex-Argos unit.
 The situation has now changed.

 The council has said that the move to this unit is temporary because it claims that the Central Library cannot be safely reopened during the pandemic, unlike most of the branch libraries which have reopened (we have still not seen the evidence we asked for as to why Central Library cannot be reopened whilst the others have been).
 When social distancing is no longer needed the library will return to the Central Library building.

 However, there is now an even bigger threat to our historic Central Library.
 The council has recently been awarded £14.5m Future High Streets funding from the Government and they intend to use some of this money to refurbish the Adlington Walk area of the Merseyway retail precinct.